vedhakak-sudo/heart-disease-risk-analysis/README.md

 Dataset
 The dataset used in this project consists of training and testing data:
 📁 Train Data: Included in this repository (data/train.csv) 🔗 Test Data: Hosted externally due to file size limitations [https://drive.google.com/file/d/13nHnNMn_GusosqLL8KLBrxEzaaahgw34/view?usp=sharing] The dataset contains medical attributes such as:

-Age
-Sex
-Chest Pain Type
-Blood Pressure
+Features Description
+* Age: Age of the patient
+* Sex: Gender (0 = Female, 1 = Male)
+* CP: Chest pain type
-Cholesterol
+* Chol: Cholesterol level
-Maximum Heart Rate
-Exercise Induced Angina
+* Thalach: Maximum heart rate achieved
+* Exang: Exercise induced angina
-ST Depression
+* Oldpeak: ST depression

-Number of Vessels
-Thallium Test Results
-Heart Disease (Target Variable)
+These features are used to predict the likelihood of heart disease.

 Project Workflow
 Data Collection